-This practice package will help you prepare for your numerical test.
+This practice package will help you prepare for your verbal reasoning test.
 All exercises are based on the questions that are used in the assessments of the major assessment companies.

-We recommend that you first take a test without time pressure, where you will see the explanation after answering each question.
-This way you can first see what kinds of questions occur and how to solve them.
+We recommend that you first take a free practice test to see what kinds of questions occur and how to solve them.

 In the Verbal Reasoning (also called deductive reasoning) section of your ability test, it is tested how proficient you are in reading, analyzing and interpreting text.
 The question always consists of a text fragment and one (or more) statement(s).
 You must judge the statements on the basis of the text, not on the basis of general knowledge or an interpretation of the text.
 You have three possible answers for each question: